Have you ever wondered what it's like to experience life through the eyes of a child with autism spectrum disorder (ASD)?

-This workshop - presented by SDN Beranga, an autism-specific preschool based in Rooty Hill that supports children with ASD and their families - gave educators the opportunity to find out as they question, discuss and reflect on their existing perceptions of ASD.
+This workshop - presented by SDN Beranga, an autism-specific preschool based in Rooty Hill that supports children with autism spectrum disorder and their families - gave educators the opportunity to find out as they question, discuss and reflect on their existing perceptions of ASD.

-Christine Zuvela, Centre Director of SDN Beranga, believes that the workshop gives educators with a unique perspective on what a child with ASD might be experiencing in an early childhood education and care environment.
+Christine Zuvela, Centre Director of SDN Beranga, believes that the workshop gives educators with a unique perspective on what a child with an autism spectrum disorder might be experiencing in an early childhood education and care environment.

 “Children with ASD face challenges, particularly in the areas of social interaction and communication,” Christine said.
 “The workshop emphasises ASD as a difference in the brain rather than a disability and focuses on understanding how a child with ASD thinks and processes the environment.”